schwallergroup/choriso/README.md

 choriso --run split
 ```

-By default, reactions with products below 150 a.m.u go to the low MW set and reactions with products above 700 a.m.u go to the high MW set.These values can be modified and adapted to your preferences.
+By default, reactions with products below 150 a.m.u go to the low MW set and reactions with products above 700 a.m.u go to the high MW set.
+These values can be modified and adapted to your preferences.
 For example, to create a split to test on low MW with a threshold of 100 a.m.u., and another split on high MW with threshold of 750 a.m.u. run:

 ```bash
 choriso --run split \